Effective Responses to Student Writing Workshop

-This workshop, sponsored by the Office of the Campus Writing Coordinator, will offer tips and guidelines for maximizing the impact of your responses to written assignments.
+This workshop will offer tips and guidelines for maximizing the impact of your responses to written assignments.
 Workshop facilitators will present and discuss different strategies for responding to student work that will both (1) get your students’ attention and (2) challenge them to take ownership of their learning and writing.

-This workshop, sponsored by the Office of the Campus Writing Coordinator, is ideal for those PREPARING to teach an upper-division writing course, for those THINKING about teaching an upper-division writing course, and for those considering PROPOSING an upper-division writing course.
+This workshop is ideal for those PREPARING to teach an upper-division writing course, for those THINKING about teaching an upper-division writing course, and for those considering PROPOSING an upper-division writing course.
 Topics will include low-stakes writing, writing that best supports your content, peer-review strategies, and writing portfolio design and assessment.

 This workshop series provides students with a unique opportunity to develop skills and ways of thinking about debate, argument, and persuasion in contemporary society.
 Each expert workshop presenter and facilitator focuses on a particular aspect of debate, from effective listening to considering multiple viewpoints.
 Join us for an interactive learning experience to help you consider how you might become more persuasive and argue more effectively.
 The workshops are sponsored by the Advisory Council on Campus Climate, Culture and Inclusion.

-“Unruly Rhetorics: Some Problems with Civility in Public Discourse” by Susan Jarratt
+February 6 – “Unruly Rhetoric: Some Problems with Civility in Public Discourse”